ismartcoding/e-ink-viewable/README.md

 # E-ink Viewable

-A chrome extension to make all websites viewable in e-ink screen, convert black-white theme to white-black automatically.
+A chrome extension to make all websites viewable in e-ink screen, convert dark theme to light theme automatically.

 ## Install from Chrome Web Store